kellerspray/mankind/README.md

-# Mankind needs love, food, shelter amd a plan.
+# Mankind needs love, food, shelter and a plan.
 Let`s start with the plan.